eevaalanko/fullstack2020-project/README.md

 - https://courses.helsinki.fi/en/aytkt21010/133171831

-Challenge App is an application where you can register your monthly sport challenges. \
+Challenge App is an application where you can register your sport challenges. \
 This app has been implemented with React, Node and GraphQl. \
-It uses Atlas MongoDB.
+It uses Atlas MongoDB. \

+## Further development possibilities

+- share and compare your results with friends
+- add additional information to active challenges
+- create your own challenges